junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/msal-error-handling-python.md

 title: Handle errors and exceptions in MSAL for Python
 description: Learn how to handle errors and exceptions, Conditional Access claims challenges, and retries in MSAL for Python applications.
 ---

 # Handle errors and exceptions in MSAL for Python

-The Microsoft Authentication Library (MSAL) apps generate log messages that can help diagnose issues.
-An app can configure logging with a few lines of code, and have custom control over the level of detail and whether or not personal and organizational data is logged.
-We recommend you create an MSAL logging implementation and provide a way for users to submit logs when they have authentication issues.

-## Logging levels

-MSAL provides several levels of logging detail:

-- LogAlways: No level filtering is done on this log level.
-Log messages of all levels will be logged.
-- Critical: Logs that describe an unrecoverable application or system crash, or a catastrophic failure that requires immediate attention.
-- Error: Indicates something has gone wrong and an error was generated.
-Used for debugging and identifying problems.
-- Warning: There hasn't necessarily been an error or failure, but are intended for diagnostics and pinpointing problems.
-- Informational: MSAL will log events intended for informational purposes not necessarily intended for debugging.
-- Verbose (Default): MSAL logs the full details of library behavior.

-> [!NOTE]
-> Not all log levels are available for all MSAL SDK's

-## Personal and organizational data

-By default, the MSAL logger doesn't capture any highly sensitive personal or organizational data.
-The library provides the option to enable logging personal and organizational data if you decide to do so.

-The following sections provide more details about MSAL error logging for your application.

-## Error handling in MSAL for Python

 In MSAL for Python, most errors are conveyed as a return value from the API call.
 The error is represented as a dictionary containing the JSON response from the Microsoft identity platform.